RemiKalbe/sapper-oidc/README.md

 ## Installation

-You have two way of installing this library.
+You have two ways of installing this library.

 ### Method 1